Phoenix009/Notes/Computer_Networks/Routing Algorithms.md

 The distance vector algorithm is
 1. **Distributed**: Each node receives some information from one or more of its directly attached neighbours, performs a calculation and distributes the result back to its neighbours.
-2. **Iterative**: process continues until no more information is exchanged between neighboUrs
+2. **Iterative**: process continues until no more information is exchanged between neighbors
 3. **Asynchronous**: Does not require all of the nodes to operate in lockstep with each other.

 ##### Bellman-Ford Equation: